Welcome to the 2018 Vinylthon!

-Last year, fifty radio stations across the country came together for the first ever college radio Vinylthon on Saturday, April 16, also Record Store Day.
+Last year, 75 radio stations across the country came together for our second ever Vinylthon, which was also Record Store Day.

 The Vinylthon is organized by the people behind the national College Radio Day event every Fall, and last year saw college radio stations broadcasting special programs entirely with music played from vinyl records only.
 Some stations also broadcast a full 24-hours of nothing but vinyl music!